TheMonsterWith21Faces/basharat/README.md

-# basharat
+# Bash-A-Rat
-Bash-A-Rat - A fantasy TTRPG version of baccarat, but based on violent rodent murder.
+A fantasy TTRPG version of baccarat, but based on violent rodent murder.

 Invented by a forward-thinking croupier that got Employee of the Month for creating a new gambling opportunity AND helping the casino's rat infestation problem.